 Are you tired of grading photo and video images in computer and losing time?
 So the Cook Picture Styles is for you.
-Perfect MOV videos from your Canon DSLR with great real world colors and improved dynamic range without flatten the image.
-Perfect RAW photos converted to JPG in DPP software.They are already finished in developing, ready to use and you will get them after this campaign reaches the goal.
+Perfect MOV videos from your Canon DSLR with real world colors, great tonal gradation and improved dynamic range without flatten the image.
+Perfect RAW photos converted to JPG in DPP software with shadow/highlight improvement.They are already finished in developing, ready to use and you will get them right now.

 The Cook Picture Styles is an experimental project or a professional project?

 The Cook Picture Styles is a professional product, I do not consider it a project because the development is already finished, they are ready to use.
 They can be used for professional video, cinema and photo work.
 They are a result of more than one year of developing since I got my Canon 600D T3i camera in November 2012.
 Tests was done with the 5D Mark III also.
 There was an experimental stage in the beginning of the development process, but everything was done silent with exaustive careful tweaking and this is the final professional working result.

 Please, enumerate the main features of the Cook Picture Styles.

 The Cook is a set of 28 Picture Styles for Canon to be used in camera and in Digital Photo Professional software.

 To get the best results from the Canon EOS sensor inside the camera.
 My theory was if I could grade the raw image inside the camera before the 8 bit 420 H264 compression It would be better and fast results than grade flat MOV files in the computer and a also more fast, easy and cheap workflow than working with raw video.

 What are the main goals and main achievements of the Cook Picture Styles and why did you called it Cook?